forever208/DDPM-IP/README.md

 ## Training ADM-IP

-Training diffusion models is described in this [repository](https://github.com/openai/improved-diffusion).
+Training diffusion models are described in this [repository](https://github.com/openai/improved-diffusion).

 Training ADM-IP only requires one more argument `--input perturbation 0.1` (set `--input perturbation 0.0` for the baseline).

-NOTE THAT: if you have problem with slurm multi-node training, try the following setting.
+NOTE THAT: if you have problems with slurm multi-node training, try the following setting.
 Let's say training by 16 GPUs on 2 nodes:
 ```
 #SBATCH --nodes=2
 #SBATCH --ntasks-per-node=8